 This course is designed for students who have completed Honors Math 6 and for those students who meet established criteria and requirements for high school math credit in the middle school.
+Only students who have demonstrated readiness by meeting the criteria of the CMS Middle School Math 1 rubric will have the opportunity to enroll in NC Math 1 in 7th grade.
 Math 1 continues the study of linear functions and relationships.
 Students will be expected to describe and translate among graphic, algebraic, numeric, tabular, and verbal representations of linear relations and use a variety of those representations to solve problems.
 Students will operate with polynomials and use algebraic representations of geometric relationships to solve problems.
 Quadratic and exponential functions will be introduced and studied.
 Students will use a variety of methods to solve problems using a system of linear relations.
 Data will be investigated using correlation and linear regression.
 Students will analyze errors, solve problems proficiently, and use complex reasoning throughout the course.
 High school math credit will be earned upon successful completion of the course.
 The grade earned will appear on the high school transcript but will not count in the high school GPA.